FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 ### m̩-prefix

 The purpose of the prefix `m̩-` is currently unknown.
+It is known that this prefix is occasionally dropped in some sentence patterns.

+Such instances will be documented with brackets.